juhasev/sample-ninja-help/quotas.md

 Turning quotas off is not recommended unless the availability for cell is zero.
 If you want to disable cell with non zero availability you should do some in the  **Qualifications** instead.
 If you turn a quota cell off then the sampling engine will discard any panelists it finds that belong to the disabled bucket.
 This may have negative effect on the sampling efficiency.

-#### Relaxing quotas
+#### Turning enforcing off

 You can relax any quota cell to allow overrage.
-This is especially handy when your quotas may be conflicting with each other.
-When a quota cell is relaxed overage is allowed.
+This means that a panelist can to start a survey even if quota is full.
+This may be helpful in situation where target quotas not known or there are multiple sample vendors supplying sample.
+Needless to say if you can do this then do it as it will provide better overall experience for your panelists.